andiling/Wireless-DS18B20-ESP8266/README.md

 ![WirelessDS18B20 schematic](https://raw.github.com/J6B/Jeedom-ESP8266-Wireless-DS18B20/master/img/schematic.png)

 ###Code
-Source code can be compiled for ESP-01 and so Pins usage is fixed like in schematic.
+Source code can be compiled for :

+ - ESP-01 : Pin usage is fixed like in schematic.
-If you planned to use a different ESP-8266 model, you will be able to configure pins in configuration webpage
+ - other ESP8266 models : 1-Wire buses pins can be configured through the configuration webpage

 ###How does it work